pokt-network/docs/content/node/tutorials/zero-to-node/pocket-config.md

 After permanently setting the ulimit, the next thing we'll do is download a snapshot of the Pocket blockchain.

-## Download snapshot

-Rather than synchronizing your Pocket node from block zero (which could take weeks), you can use a snapshot.
-A snapshot of the Pocket blockchain is taken every 12 hours and can be downloaded using the instructions on the [Pocket Snapshots Repository](https://github.com/pokt-network/pocket-snapshots) README page.

-{{% notice style="info" %}}
-As of this writing, the snapshots are refreshed every 12 hours.
-In the GitHub repo you can look at when the `README.md` file was last updated to determine when the last snapshot was taken.
-It's best to download the snapshot that is less than a few hours old.
-{{% /notice %}}

-Here are the steps for download the snapshot using the `wget` command:

-1. Change into the `.pocket` directory.
-    ```bash
-    cd ~/.pocket
-    ```
-2. Make a directory named `data` and change into it.
-    ```bash
-    mkdir data && cd data
-    ```
-3. Download the latest snapshot using the following command:
-    ```bash
-    wget -qO- https://snapshot.nodes.pokt.network/latest.tar.gz | tar xvfz -
-    ```
-4. Make the `pocket` user the owner of the `data` directory.
-    ```bash
-    sudo chown -R pocket ~/.pocket/data
-    ```

-{{% notice style="warning" %}}
-This process can take a few hours depending on your internet connection.
-{{% /notice %}}

 ## Configure systemd